ShadowRon/smokeleaf-industry-reborn/README.md

 Smokeleaf Industry Reborn is a mod that adds various new drugs, foods, medicines, building materials and more all based around smokeleaf cultivation and processing.
 All items added by the mod are based on real world applications of "smokeleaf" and it's byproducts.
 Medicinal, recreational and industrial uses are all included.
 Research must be conducted in order to unlock the various items and their uses.

-The original mod was created by steam user larSyn, for which they have announced discontinuation of support.
-I have unofficially taken over maintaining this mod, and will continue to offer support, bug fixes, and many upgrades to the existing mod.
-Below is a list of all the changes I have made to the original mod.

 ### Changes

 #### Tolerance/dependence

-I have done a complete overhaul of the addiction system for all smokeleaf products.
+The addiction system for all smokeleaf products had an overhaul.
 Pawns now build tolerance to smokeleaf (as a drug) instead of specific methods of consumption, and become dependent on the drug, if they use too much.
 Some methods increase tolerance faster than others.
-Pawns will be able to get their fix from anything containing smokeleaf, instead of only cookies or joints, etc.  They can even get high from eating smokeleaf butter or raw buds if they are getting desperate.
+Pawns will be able to get their fix from anything containing smokeleaf, instead of only cookies or joints, etc.  They can even get high from eating raw buds if they are getting desperate.

 Dependent pawns who are suffering withdrawal will have a chance of going on a smokeleaf binge or an eating binge (or possibly even a smokeleaf brownie eating binge... dear lord)